vtacquet/agent_modbus/README.md

 # agent_modbus

-agent_modbus is a plugin for [checkmk](https://checkmk.com/) to poll a tcp modbus system
+agent_modbus is a plugin for [checkmk](https://checkmk.com/) to poll a tcp modbus system, this is an update to my 1.0 version from 2013 (now adding modbus slave as a third parameter)

 ## Dependencies